 William N. Wood Prince joined the Preservation Society's board in 2010.
 He was managing partner and chairman of F.H.
 Prince & Co.
-Inc., a family-owned business. that was active in real estate in the United States and investments in America, Europe and Asia.
-He was on the board of CETA/WTTW and Illinois Institute of Technology.
+Inc., a family-owned business that was active in real estate in the United States and investments in America, Europe and Asia.
+He was on the board of CETA/WTTW and the Illinois Institute of Technology.
 He was also on the board of The Art Institute of Chicago and Hubbard Street Dance Chicago where he served as chairman for five years.
 He has a Bachelor of Arts degree from Vanderbilt University.

-William F. Lucey III is the publisher of The Newport Daily News, Newport Life Magazine and The Independent.
+William F. Lucey III is the Vice President of Commercial Banking for Bank Rhode Island.
+Formerly he was the publisher of The Newport Daily News, Newport Life Magazine and The Independent.
 He joined the board of the Preservation Society in 2010 and currently serves as treasurer.
-He is also on the board of NewportFilm and is a governor of Newport Hospital.
-He graduated from The University of Rhode Island with a B.S. in Business Management and earned a M.S. in Information Systems Science from Salve Regina University.
-He resides in Middletown, Rhode Island with his wife Kathryn.
+He is also a trustee at Salve Regina University, is on the board of newportFILM and is a governor of Newport Hospital.
+Mr. Lucey graduated from the University of Rhode Island with a B.S. in Business Management and earned an M.S. in Information Systems Science from Salve Regina University.
+He resides in Middletown, R.I., with his wife, Kathryn.

 Carol J. Epstein joined the board of the Preservation Society in 2015.
 She is also a board member of the Washington University Women's Society and a member of its National Council of Arts & Sciences, receiving the University's Distinguished Alumni Award in 2014.
 Ms. Epstein has been personally involved in several important historic preservation projects, including restoration of Newport's Aerie Cottage (1896) and the James E. Wheeler House in Portland, OR, listed on the National Register of Historic Places.